JoshuaDull/GitHub-Desktop/_episodes/04-github-pages.md

 It's possible to create a new branch directly on GitHub.

 > ## Create a new branch
-> 1. Create a new branch called 'gh-pages'.
+> 1. On your `<github_username>.github.io` repo, create a new branch called 'gh-pages'.
+> 2. Open a new text file.
+> 3. Add a header '## Hello World'.
-> 2. In GitHub Desktop, push this new branch to our remote repository.
+> 2. In GitHub Desktop, make a commit and push this new branch to our remote repository.
 >
 {: .checklist}